 Okay, so you’re convinced that you should do speech and debate.
 Now what?

-I’ve got a clunky self-employed engine in my life that I’ve done quite a bit of work lately.
-If you subscribe to my blog, you keep up with changes as they happen.
 This post opens the hood a bit and gives you a decent look at some changes I’ve made to help make the engine run a big nicer.

 My friend, Howie, and his wife, Carrie, babysat my kids the other night.
 He took this picture and posted it on his Facebook stating, “What it’s like to be Chris Jeub at dinner.”
 (Taken by Howie Whitcomb)